jucazyn/jucazyn.github.io/_pages/home.md

   - /home.html
 ---

-I'm a Mathematical Philosophy undergraduate student at [UFSC](https://ufsc.br/), namely, I'm an undergraduate student in Philosophy with a bachelor's degree in Mathematics interested in research areas such as Logic, Philosophy of Science and Foundations of Physics.
+I'm a Mathematical Philosophy student at [UFSC](https://ufsc.br/), namely, I'm an undergraduate student in Philosophy with a bachelor's degree in Mathematics interested in research areas such as Logic, Philosophy of Science and Foundations of Physics.
 Nowadays, I'm studying foundations of scientific theories under [Prof. Jonas Arenhart](https://fil.cfh.ufsc.br/jonas-becker-arenhart/)'s supervision and Stone Duality under [Prof. Luiz Cordeiro](http://mtm.ufsc.br/~cordeiro/)'s supervision.

 ## More about me